GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 between 84S and 84N, most of which are 6 wide.
 Each of these UTM zones have their unique central meridian.
 Furthermore, each zone is divided into latitude bands but these are not needed to specify the projection for most cases.
-See Figure [fig:GMT\ :sub:`u`\ tm\ :sub:`z`\ ones] for all zone designations.
+See Figure :ref:`missing` [fig:GMT\ :sub:`u`\ tm\ :sub:`z`\ ones] for all zone designations.

 .. figure:: /_images/GMT_utm_zones.*
    :width: 700 px
    :align: center

-   Figure : Universal Transverse Mercator zone layout.
+   Universal Transverse Mercator zone layout.

 *GMT* implements both the transverse Mercator and the UTM projection.
 When selecting UTM you must specify:

--  UTM zone (A, B, 1-60, Y, Z).
-Use negative values for numerical zones in the southern hemisphere or append the latitude modifiers C-H, J-N, P-X) to specify an exact UTM grid zone.
+-  UTM zone (A, B, 1--60, Y, Z).
+Use negative values for numerical zones in the southern hemisphere or append the latitude modifiers C--H, J--N, P--X) to specify an exact UTM grid zone.

 -  Scale along the equator in inch/degree or 1:xxxxx (**-Ju**), or map width (**-JU**).